Breakthrough Solutions for Headaches, Neck and Shoulder Pain

 Towel Stretch With a Partner

-Perform the exercise with a workout partner, so you achieve a balanced stretch while using the towel.
-Make sure you use a medium sized towel and fold it length-wise several times until you have a two-inch width.
-If you are unable to reach your chin at the first try, don`t worry.
+Perform the exercise with a workout partner so you achieve a balanced stretch while using the towel.
+Make sure you use a medium-sized towel and fold it length-wise several times until you have a two-inch width.
+If you are unable to reach your chin on the first try, don`t worry.
 You will get better as you do the stretch more often.
 Each time you perform one of these exercises, the quality of the performance improves.

 - Sit your body on a sturdy chair or bench.
 Then, lay the towel over the center of your forehead.

-- Together with our partner standing from behind, have him hold each end of the towel applying even tension during the exercise.
+- With our partner standing behind you, have him hold each end of the towel.
+He then applies even tension during the exercise.

 - Perform the stretch in three sets at 12 to 15 repetitions, two to three times a week.